This article is part of the series

 The emotional pressure is so intense that these warped perceptions and unresolved emotions end up warping the behavior of both partners.

-Why?
-Because over time, people who suffer from RJ tend to feel resentment towards their partner.
+Over time, people who suffer from RJ tend to feel resentment towards their partner.
 Any time we feel pain, our brain immediately looks outside of us for the cause of that pain, first.

 “You having sex in your past relationship was wrong.”